 6. Legal Advice

-Consider consulting a real estate lawyer who specializes in condominiums.
+Consider consulting a real estate lawyer who specializes in condominiums to seek legal advice.
 They can help interpret the status certificate, reserve fund study, and other relevant documents.
 Legal advice can be particularly helpful in identifying any red flags or areas of concern that might not be apparent to buyers without legal expertise.

 7. Contingency Planning